lotuslang/lotusjs/docs/Internal/Lexical Structure.md

 ### Limited or multi line comments

 The symbol `#` repeated three times (`###`) is used to delimit the beginning and end of a limited or multi line comment.
-It can be only be used on a new line.
-If it is included in a tring or character literal, it is ignored.
+It can only be used on a new line.
+If it is included in a string or character literal, it is ignored.
 A limited or multi line comment is delimited by a pair of `###`.

 *Example usage :*